Speuce/Speuce.github.io/README.md

       - iAWriter (macOS)
       - ReTex (Linux)
 2. **Format your resume in Markdown using your chosen Markdown editor** If you need help with writing Markdown, see: [More resources - Markdown]().
+    1. Use headers and lists wherever it is appropriate, as suggested by Etter himself.
 3. **Save your resume as `index.md`**

 ### Use Distributed Version Control (DVCS)